-Increased Distribution Center Capacity Pressure | Elevated inventory levels are resulting in storage and process capacity pressures within our distribution centers and third-party logistics operations.
-We began to experience these pressures as we received Fall 2022 inventory and expect this trend to continue through 2023.
-We have incurred and expect to continue to incur additional inventory carrying costs in 2023 related to incremental outside storage, and other inventory related holding and handling costs, including losses in productivity, as we look to normalize our inventory position.
+Distribution Center and Third-Party Capacity Pressure | Elevated inventory levels resulted in storage and process capacity pressures within our distribution centers and third-party logistics operations throughout 2023.
+These pressures included additional inventory carrying costs related to incremental outside storage, and other inventory related holding and handling costs, including losses in productivity, as we worked to normalize our inventory position.
+We exited 2023 with more normalized inventory levels.
+As these storage and process capacity pressures have alleviated, we have begun to realize lower distribution-related expenses and expect to see further benefit in our operating results for full year 2024.